gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-4-0.rst

 Gini Vision Library features can be configured using the ``GiniVisionFeatureConfiguration`` class.

-Using this class the Document Import and the File Import features can be enabled and configured.
+Using this class, the Document Import and the File Import features can be enabled and configured.

 Document Import
 ^^^^